 Allergens are everywhere, and the more we can learn to avoid them, the safer we will be.

-How We Prevent Cross Contamination In Our Home
+How We Prevent Cross (Contact) Contamination Of Allergens In Our Home

 These are the main steps that we take to prevent issues.
 I may be forgetting a few little things, but without these systems in place, I don’t know where we would be.
 These steps revolve mainly to our child with life threatening food allergies (my personal protocols are a bit different, and we’ll have to cover those another day).